Custom Vision Design

 Talking to your surgeon

-Not every surgeon will offer custom options unless you ask, but most will provide this level of customization if you request it.
+Not every surgeon will offer custom options like this unless you ask, but most will provide this level of customization if you request it.